ulixee/hero/docs/advanced-concepts/client-vs-core.md

 ## Setting Up a Server Process for Core

 The `@ulixee/hero-core` package contains all the logic for running Core, but it has no network connectivity.
-The easiest solution is to use the `@ulixee/miner` package.
-See details of the Ulixee Miner [here](https://ulixee.org/docs/miner).
+The easiest solution is to use the `@ulixee/cloud` package.
+See details of the Ulixee Cloud [here](https://ulixee.org/docs/cloud).

 Various other strategies are listed [here](./deployment.md).